[index]

 Voice."
 The measure was defeated.

-In this paper, I will explain three themes that explain the outcome,
+In this paper, I will explain that three key factors led to the result,

 1. That the Yes side forfeited the debate.